Overview & Research Groups

 Inequality, Poverty, Wealth, and Mobility

-Research Area Directors: Eric Grodsky (Sociology) and Jessica Pac (Social Work)
+Research Area Directors: Eric Grodsky (Sociology) & Jessica Pac (Social Work)

 High levels of poverty and social and economic inequality impact family behavior, health, child well-being, the intergenerational transmission of (dis)advantage, and racial/ethnic inequity.
 The levels and patterns of inequality in a particular society indicate the resources available to individuals and have implications for social organization and cohesion, political processes, and the evolution of a nation’s economy.
 Inequality shapes population transformations at all levels of society, from the local, state, and national contexts.